This Guy Made A Valid — & Hilarious — Point About

-Stocking up on beauty essentials at Sephora can feel a lot like winning the lottery.
-There are foundations for every season, lipsticks in every color of the rainbow, and beauty sponges for every need and then some — but if you're not careful with your money, you'll be wishing for more than the right Powerball numbers.
+Stocking up on beauty essentials can feel a lot like winning the lottery.
+There are foundations for every season, lipsticks in every colour of the rainbow, and beauty sponges for every need and then some — but if you're not careful with your money, you'll be wishing for more than the right Powerball numbers.
 And one man understands this truth all too well.

 Advertisement